 Don’t go into details and stimulate the other person to continue talking by means of nonverbal signals.
 Smile, don’t check your mobile phone and be sincerely interested.
 In this way you will, both consciously and unconsciously, leave a positive impression, which is important.
 After all, if customers have to make a choice between two identical parties, they will pick the one they like best.
 Make sure it will be you!

 Step 3: Close the conversation

 Make sure you close the conversation in a pleasant, positive way.
-It’s your last impression which will last, so take your time.
+It’s your last impression which will last, so take your time when closing your sales exhibition.
 The best result would be a certain ‘commitment’, an – either pronounced or unpronounced, appointment after the exposition.
 In this way, you avoid you won’t hear from the other person again.

 How can you reach commitment?

 Summarise what you have discussed.
 Which problems, chances, wishes, or needs does the visitor have or see?

 Express your appreciation for carrying out a certain action

 Explicitly ask if the visitor wants to carry out that action.
 It doesn’t necessarily have to concern buying; it might be a request for a demo as well.